 Coming up with fun ideas for occupational therapy activities for interventions can easily become nerve-wracking!
 It’s easy to fall into a routine and use the same old cookie cutter activities in OT treatment sessions.
 Here, you will find a challenge designed to change that recipe for burnout!
-Below is a strategy to use out-of-the-box occupational therapy activities, using items you probably already have!
+Below is a strategy to use out-of-the-box occupational therapy activities using free materials, or items you probably already have!

 Below is a series I ran one October, in which I challenged myself to write 31 days of posts about my profession: Occupational Therapy!
 You will find 31 days of Occupational Therapy with free materials provides treatment activities, tips, tools, and ideas for many developmental, sensory, fine motor, gross motor, and visual perceptual areas.